 Modern day Arts & Crafts comes to the garden

-For visitors taking a stroll through the gardens at Standen this Winter, there will be a new discovery to be made nestled in the trees.
+For visitors taking a stroll through the gardens at Standen this summer, there will be a new discovery to be made nestled in the trees.
 Offering a welcome pause for visitors and a wealth of craftsmanship to admire, Bothy is a small folly-like space built by designer and maker Will Shannon.

 Using the Arts & Crafts principles of working with local materials and traditional handcrafted skills, Bothy is part of the National Trust’s Contemporary Arts Programme and continues Standen’s approach to championing the modern day Arts & Crafts movement.
 Bothy offers a new discovery for the landscape that reflects upon the radicalism, ethos and philosophy of the Arts & Crafts Movement.